PlayStation (console): Functionality

-In addition to playing games, most PlayStation models are equipped to play audio CDs; the Asian model SCPH-5903 can also play Video CDs.
+In addition to playing games, most PlayStation models are equipped to play CD-Audio.
+The Asian model SCPH-5903 can also play Video CDs.
 Like most CD players, the PlayStation can play songs in a programmed order, shuffle the playback order of the disc and repeat one song or the entire disc.
 Later PlayStation models use a music visualisation function called SoundScope.
 This function, as well as a memory card manager, is accessed by starting the console without either inserting a game or closing the CD tray, thereby accessing a graphical user interface (GUI) for the PlayStation BIOS.
 The GUI for the PS One and PlayStation differ depending on the firmware version: the original PlayStation GUI had a dark blue background with rainbow graffiti used as buttons, while the early PAL PlayStation and PS One GUI had a grey blocked background with two icons in the middle.

 PlayStation emulation is versatile and can be run on numerous modern devices.
 Bleem! was a commercial emulator which was released for IBM-compatible PCs and the Dreamcast in 1999.
 It was notable for being aggressively marketed during the PlayStation's lifetime, and was the centre of multiple controversial lawsuits filed by Sony.
 Bleem! was programmed in assembly language, which allowed it to emulate PlayStation games with improved visual fidelity, enhanced resolutions, and filtered textures that was not possible on original hardware.
 Sony sued Bleem! two days after its release, citing copyright infringement and accusing the company of engaging in unfair competition and patent infringement by allowing use of PlayStation BIOSs on a Sega console.
 Bleem! were subsequently forced to shut down in November 2001.